piggydoughnut/piggydoughnut/README.md

 I am Daria.

-I am interested in cyber security, psychology, blockchain and programming.
+I am interested in personal data protection, psychology, blockchain and programming.

 I like to combine all of those when I create things.
 <!--